stephengold/jme3-utilities/README.md

 + Rémy Bouquet (aka "nehon") for creating the BVH Retarget Project (parts of which are incorporated into the Wes library) and also for many helpful insights
++ Alexandr Brui (aka "javasabr") for a solving a problem with the de-serialization of SkyControl
 + the brave souls who volunteered to be alpha testers for SkyControl, including:
     + Davis Rollman
     + "Lockhead"